Champitoad/coq-actema/README.md

   $ opam install ocamlformat merlin tuareg ocp-indent user-setup
   $ opam user-setup install

-- If using VScode : set the coqtop path.
-  Go to File > Preferences > Settings, type "coqtop" and set the coqtop bin path to _opam/bin

-  You'll probably also want to enable formatting on save (formatting uses ocamlformat).
+- You'll probably also want to enable formatting on save (formatting uses ocamlformat).
+  For VScode :
   Go to File > Preferences > Settings, type "format" and check the option to format on save.

 - Follow the instructions in frontend/README.md to setup the javascript stuff.